craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 5 - "Meeting Ektor"
 We meet *Ekdor* in town, and he talks with us for a while.
 In addition to many things about this place, he tells us the Mayor of the **Village of Barovia** has b een killed, his house assaulted for days and nights.
 His son, *Ismark the Lesser* claims the title, and is supposed to be "in charge" at the Tavern.
 The date today is July 21st - the next full Moon is on the 29th.
 We finish talking and having tea in the late Morning.
 We like *Ekdor*.

-We've entered the bar, and I kinda flirted with one of the Vistani Women there.
-The Oldest of the three was trying to shut it down.
+We've entered the bar, and I kinda flirted with *Alenka* of the Vistani Women there (*Alenka*, *Mirabeel*, and *Sorvia*).
+Apparently, they own this place. *Sorvia*, the Oldest of the three, was trying to shut the flirting down, but it seemed to be working.
 Caspin started talking with *Ismark*.
-We eventually buy him a bottle of Red Dragon Crush Wine, bottled at the *Wizard of Wines*.
+We eventually buy him a bottle of Red Dragon Crush Wine, bottled at the **Wizard of Wines**.
+Ismark's sister, *Ireena*, has drawn the attention of *Straud*, and her rejection led to the attacks at the house.
+Ismark wants us to take her somewhere "safer than here". *Arik* is the bartender here at the *Blood on the Vine*.
+Alenka talked about finding *Madam Eva* near the **Tser Pool** - she said I might find her there.